-The Department for Communities is leading on this w The Council will be a consultee.
-This action is likely to Council's Environmental Health service will work with Masterplan in respect of contaminated land issues.
+The Department for Communities is leading on this work and has appointed consultants.
+The Council will be a consultee.
+This action is likely to be a long-term process.
+The Council's Environmental Health service will work with other services on the St Lucia Masterplan in respect of contaminated land issues.

-5.6 Input to feasibility studies, including St Luci
+5.6 Input to feasibility studies, including St Lucia

-The Council is working to support the further develop opportunities across the district and has successfully including for Enniskillen Public Realm, Enniskillen BID of regeneration schemes across Omagh which have r funding to support the delivery of various projects.
+The Council is working to support the further development of strategic development opportunities across the district and has successfully input to a variety of feasibility studies including for Enniskillen Public Realm, Enniskillen BID, Enniskillen Workhouse and a variety of regeneration schemes across Omagh which have resulted in the draw down of external funding to support the delivery of various projects.